Using Leap’s Hybrid Solvers#

 Examples#

-Use a hybrid solver as you would any Ocean sampler.
+Use a hybrid solver as you would any Ocean SDK sampler.
 For example, given a 1000-variable problem formulated as a quadratic unconstrained binary optimization (QUBO) model, \(Q\), you can submit it for solution to a hybrid BQM solver as follows:

 from dwave.system import LeapHybridSampler